ttlappalainen/NMEA2000/Documents/src/2_libRef.md

 I have used this mode with example TeensyActisenseListenerSender and Actisense NMEA Reader and NMEA Simulator.

-#### Message forwarding
+#### Message forwarding {#secMessageforwarding}

 Normally on N2k bus a device either shows data from bus (MFD devices) or sends data to the bus (wind, GPS, temperature etc.).
 With this library you can also get messages forwarded to the stream.
-In listen mode, the device will read all messages from N2k bus and forwards all messages to the ForwardStream.
+In listen mode, the device will read all messages from N2k bus and forwards them to the ForwardStream.
 For forwarding you have to define a forward stream with function \ref tNMEA2000::SetForwardStream.
 Of course you also need to open a stream first e.g. with Serial.begin(115200);
 Messages will be forwarded as default in Actisense format.
 This is supported by at least